ledwindra/continuous-integration-stata/README.md

 - Authorization

 # How to run?
 You can download the source code from [here](https://github.com/ledwindra/continuous-integration-stata/releases).
 Make sure to choose the latest version available.
 Then, you can create your own repository on GitHub.
 Before going any further, you need to add GitHub Secrets on `Settings -> Secrets` tab inside your repository.
-Note that only **you** can see these environment variables unless you make it public (but don't!).
+Note that only **you** can see these environment variables unless you make them public (but don't!).
 Though I make this package, I **can not** see them either.
 What you need are the following:

 - ACCESS_TOKEN: you need a token that authorizes GitHub to make any git commit on behalf your account.
 Read [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for details
 - AUTHORIZATION: given by Stata